Recommendations & Conclusions

 To effectively tackle amplified misinformation as per Principle 1, the government should work with relevant experts and platforms to develop technology that automatically detects AI-generated media, meeting mis/ disinformation at its source.
 It should mandate all generative AI platforms, and platforms that employ generative AI technologies, to automatically label AI-generated …

-Government response.
 The government responds by highlighting its past initiative, the Deepfake Detection Challenge, which brought together experts to develop solutions for detecting synthetic media.
-However, it does not commit to working with platforms to develop new detection technology or mandating automatic …
+However, it does not commit to working with platforms to develop new detection technology or mandating automatic labelling of AI-generated media with …

 Department for Science, Innovation and Technology